dvangennip/TIA_demo_app/README.md

 ## Development notes

+### Animating and rendering
+We used Blender 2.8 for all animation work.
+Because it’s just used to generate a series of images, any software will do.

+Here’s [a note to deal with View Layers in Blender 2.8][3] and how to exclude some from rendering (while still affecting the parts shown): set a collection’s View Layer option to `Set Holdout` to render it transparent.
+This only worked with Cycles, not EEVEE, at the time of writing.

+Also, make sure the Film settings have transparency enabled and that the output is RGBA to include the alpha transparency value.

 ### Generating animated PNGs
-Use [apngasm][3] to generate an animated PNG file from a sequence of still images (the most suitable output from your preferred animation software, like Blender).
+Use [apngasm][4] to generate an animated PNG file from a sequence of still images (the most suitable output from your preferred animation software, like Blender).

 On a Mac, it’s easy to install using homebrew: